ykm7/mini-farm-tracker/README.md

 Firewall options - inbound port of 3000 (TCP) required

-SSL certificate (Let's Encrypt) created on domain bought from namecheap.
+SSL certificate (Let's Encrypt) created on the domain bought from namecheap.

 ### Testing

-#### testContainer (currently only implemented for server - mongoDB)
+#### testContainer (currently only implemented for server - MongoDB)

-NOTE: testContainer can use cloud resources however prefer to run locally.
+NOTE: testContainer can use cloud resources, however prefer to run locally.

 #### TODO